Natural dietary fibres

 • Animal feed / Pet food

-Greenfield’s range of powdered fibres have fibre content varying from 30% to 85% and different degrees of grinding of the raw material.
+Greenfield’s range of powdered fibres have fibre content varying from 30% to 85% .
 This gives you opportunity to choose the most appropriate fibre for your application.
+Most fibre particles are between 10 and 100 microns.

 Nutrition and health claims